kush-45/online-retail-sql-project/README.md

 D. Write Queries:
 	-- Retrieve data (e.g., customer orders, popular products).

 ## Purpose:
 This project was created to practice relational database design, query optimization, and business data analysis using SQL.
+Ideal for students, data analysts, or developers seeking to understand e-commerce data structures and logic.

+ ## Purpose:
+This project was created to practice relational database design, query optimization, and business data analysis using SQL.